mjur/sometools/README.md

 - Deferred non-critical scripts
 - Web Workers for heavy operations (future enhancement)

-## Privacy
+## Data Processing

 - All processing happens locally in your browser
-- No data is sent to any server
+- All processing happens locally
 - No analytics by default
 - No cookies required
 - Optional LocalStorage for tool state persistence